nabto/nabto-embedded-sdk/platform_integration_guide/README.md

 ## Step 7

 The task is to implement UDP and TCP networking.
+The test requires an udp and tcp echo server to be running somewhere else.
+We porovide such a utility for testing purposes.

 ## Step 8